 Facebook being what it is, a diversity of responses was on offer, but one that appeared fairly early one came from a young woman at university.
 The problem, she told all readers, is that people stereotype and discriminate, and in order to be more enlightened, accepting and more humane was to become more educated (like her, I can only assume).
 I replied by suggesting that actually education doesn’t turn wicked people into good people.
 It only enables people to be more cunning in their wickedness.
 A young student (or graduate, I’m not sure) promptly took me to task for suggesting that education made people evil, and then proceeded to begin cobbling together a lecture on the psychological factors that make people like that.
 Now of course, I never said that education makes people evil (apparently her education hadn’t helped her to read more carefully).
 I said that education makes wicked people more cunning in their evil.

 The proposal that education is what wicked people need to make them better is surprisingly common (surprising to me, but apparently not surprising to people who actually hold this view).
+You can get a degree in Engineering at Auston Institute of Management as a part time.
 If you’ve seen the 1996 action sci-fi blockbuster Independence Day you might recall the initial reaction of Thomas Whitmore, the president of the United States, to the appearance of huge alien spaceships in the skies.
 He decides that since this alien race is clearly as intelligent and and advanced as they are, it’s best to assume that they are also peaceful and therefore safe.
 Here’s what happened shortly thereafter:

 This was brilliantly satirised in the movie that came out later that year, Mars Attacks, where the President, played by Jack Nicholson, is constantly told by his liberal advisers that we just need to give the aliens a chance.
 They are so advanced that they must mean well, and any appearance to the contrary must really just be a matter of miscommunication.
 Meanwhile the aliens are running around with their high tech weapons vaporising people.